Doksy: Administrative division

+Vojetín forms an exclave of the municipal territory.

 Etymology

-The town's name is derived from the Old English word wiktionary:dox ("dark"), which refers to the dark places in the swamps near Dokský stream.
+The town's name is cognate with the Old English word dox ('dark'), and refers to the dark places in the swamps near the stream Dokský potok.

 The German name Hirschberg am See means "deer hill by lake".
 A deer is seen on the symbols of the town.

 Geography

 Doksy is located about 15 km southeast of Česká Lípa and 34 km southwest of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is the hill Dub at 458 m above sea level.
-The Robečský Stream flows through the town.
-Doksy lies on the shores of Lake Mácha pond, fed by the stream.
-There are several other ponds in the territory.
-Large part of the territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area.
+The stream Robečský potok flows through the town.
+Doksy lies on the shores of Lake Mácha, a large fishpond fed by the stream.
+There are several other fishponds in the municipal territory.
+Large part of the territory of Doksy lies within the Kokořínsko – Máchův kraj Protected Landscape Area.

+Climate

+Doksy's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+Among them, the annual average temperature is 8.8 C, the hottest month in July is 18.8 C, and the coldest month is -0.7 C in January.
+The annual precipitation is 653.0 mm, of which June is the wettest with 81.1 mm, while April is the driest with only 33.2 mm.
+The extreme temperature throughout the year ranged from -29.5 C on 14 January 1987 to 38.0 C on 7–8 August 2015.

 History

-The town was probably established along with the nearby Bezděz Castle by King Ottokar II of Bohemia in 1264.
+The town was probably established along with the nearby Bezděz Castle by King Ottokar II in 1264.
 Because it is questioned whether the founding document really concerns today's Doksy, a deed from 1293 is considered as the first trustworthy mention of Doksy.

 In 1367, Charles IV established a pond here, which was the crucial moment for the future development of Doksy.
 Charles IV also promoted the settlement to a town.
 The importance of Doksy has increased from 1553, when it became the centre of a separate estate.
 At the end of the 16th century, its owner Jan of Vartenberk has built a castle and a manor house here.
 From 1595, the estate was owned by the Berka of Dubá family.
 After the Battle of White Mountain, their properties were confiscated and Doksy was acquired by Albrecht von Wallenstein.
 From 1680 until 1945, Doksy was owned by the Waldstein family.

 Since the 1880s, Doksy is known as recreational area and a spa resort.
 In 1928, the first big beach was established.
 In the 1950s, the spa was cancelled, but the tourism of the lake did not stop and further developed.

-Until 1918, Hirschberg in Böhmen was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Dauba (Dubá) district, one of the 94 Bezirkshauptmannschaften in Bohemia.

 Following the Munich Agreement in 1938, it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
 The German-speaking population was expelled in 1945 and replaced by Czech settlers.

 Demographics

+Transport

+The I/38 road (the section which connects Mladá Boleslav with Česká Lípa) passes through the town.

+Doksy is located on the railway line Kolín–Rumburk.